 - B. The Board shall cause notice of the date, time and place of such hearing, the location of the building or lot, and the general nature of the question involved, to be given to the person making the application and to be published once in a newspaper of general circulation in the Town, the date of the publication to be at least ten (10) days prior to the Hearing.
-The Board shall also cause notice of the hearing to be given to the Selectpersonsople, the Planning Board, the Code Enforcement Officer, and the owners of property abutting that for which the appeal is taken at least thirty (30) days prior to the date of the hearing. - C. The Board shall provide as a matter of policy for exclusion of irrelevant, immaterial, or unduly repetitious evidence. - D. The order of business at a public hearing shall be as follows: - The Chairperson calls the hearing to order, members then introduce themselves and disclose any potential conflicts of interest in the matters pending, determines a quorum exists.
+The Board shall also cause notice of the hearing to be given to the Selectpersons, the Planning Board, the Code Enforcement Officer, and the owners of property abutting that for which the appeal is taken at least thirty (30) days prior to the date of the hearing. - C. The Board shall provide as a matter of policy for exclusion of irrelevant, immaterial, or unduly repetitious evidence. - D. The order of business at a public hearing shall be as follows: - 1.
+The Chairperson calls the hearing to order, members then introduce themselves and disclose any potential conflicts of interest in the matters pending, determines a quorum exists.
 The Chairperson then gives a statement of the case, and provides all correspondence and reports received regarding the case. - 2.
-The Board determines whether it has jurisdiction over the appeal, and whether theapplicant has the right to appear ("standing") before the Board, and which individuals attending the hearing are "interested parties.
-"They would include but are not limited to abutting property owners and those who might be adversely affected by the Board's decision.
+The Board determines whether it has jurisdiction over the appeal, whether the applicant has the right to appear ("standing") before the Board, and which individuals attending the hearing are "interested parties."
+"Interested parties" are those persons who request to offer testimony and evidence and to participate in oral cross-examination.
+They would include but are not limited to abutting property owners and those who might be adversely affected by the Board's decision.
 Parties may be required by the Board to consolidate or join their appearances in part or in whole if their interests or contentions are substantially similar and such consolidation would expedite the hearing.
-Municipal officers The Board of Selectpersons, the Planning Board, the Code Enforcement Officer shall automatically be made parties to the proceeding. - 3.
-Other persons attending the hearing and federal, state, municipal, and other governmental agencies shall be permitted to make oral or written statements and to submit oral and written questions through the Chairperson. - Persons not attending the meeting may submit written statements provided the documents are signed and submitted prior to the conclusion of the hearing. - 5.
-The appellant is given the opportunity to present his or her case without interruption. - The Board and interested parties may ask questions of the appellant through the Chairperson, or directly, with the permission of the Chairperson. - The interested parties The permit holder, in the case of an administrative appeal filed by an interested party, is are given the opportunity to present their case.
-The Boardmay call its own witnesses, including but not limited to the Code Enforcement Officer.
+The Board of Selectpersons, the Planning Board, the Code Enforcement Officer shall automatically be made parties to the proceeding. - 3.
+Other persons attending the hearing and federal, state, municipal, and other governmental agencies shall be permitted to make oral or written statements and to submit oral and written questions through the Chairperson. - 4.
+Persons not attending the meeting may submit written statements provided the documents are signed and submitted prior to the conclusion of the hearing. - 5.
+The appellant is given the opportunity to present his or her case without interruption. - 6.
+The Board and interested parties may ask questions of the appellant through the Chairperson, or directly, with the permission of the Chairperson. - 7.
+The interested parties are given the opportunity to present their case.
+The Board may call its own witnesses, including but not limited to the Code Enforcement Officer.